delaneyaqua/SacLibScraper/README.md

 # SacLibScraper
 A tool to gather information about you holds and checked out items from the Sacramento Public Library website.
-This tool might also be usable for other libraries if they are built similarly to SacLib, but I don't know.

 To allow this program to access your account, you should create a file called login_info.txt with the two lines:
 ```